uvaai/pdp/python/en/loops/index.md

 **Exercise 7:** Adapt the program in such a way dat the program, at the moment just before a new value is assigned to `x` (i.e. just after the loop over y is finished) the program prints: `the value of x is now ... and we have just finished the loop over y`.

-**Exercise 8:** Adapt the program in such a way that y does not run from 1 to 4, nut from 1 to the value of x.
+**Exercise 8:** Adapt the program in such a way that y does not run from 1 to 4, but from 1 to the value of x.

-**Exercise 9:** Adapt the program in such a way that y does not run from 1 to 4, nut from 1 to the value of x.
+**Exercise 9:** Adapt the program in such a way that y does not run from 1 to 4, but from 1 to the value of x.
 Use the while-construction for the values of y.

-**Exercise 10:** Adapt the program in such a way that loop over y is only done if x is larger than 3.
-Keep the statement range(1,6) in teh for-loop of x, but use another solution using a conditional, an if-statement.
+**Exercise 10:** Adapt the program in such a way that the loop over y is only done if x is larger than 3.
+Keep the statement range(1,6) in the for-loop of x, but use another solution using a conditional, an if-statement.

 ## Practice and  debugging